 MEI’s Frontier Europe Initiative explores interactions between Middle East countries and their Frontier Europe neighbors – the parts of Eastern Europe, Central Asia and the Caucasus which form a frontier between Western Europe, Russia and the Middle East.
 The program examines the growing energy, trade, security and political relationships with the aim of developing greater understanding of the interplay between these strategically important regions.

-The past 18 months have been grueling for Lebanon.
+The past two years have been grueling for Lebanon.
 Political, humanitarian, financial, and socio-economic crises have converged.
 In parallel, citizens have risen up to demand accountability, reforms, and an end to corruption and incompetence.
 In such critical times, MEI’s dedicated Lebanon program seeks to inform and advance the policy conversation on Lebanon in the United States and globally.
 The program particularly focuses on investigating and promoting viable paths forward for Lebanon as it battles through one of the darkest periods in its 100-year modern history.

 Middle East - Asia Project (MAP)